 I don't like the hackneyed "My First Blog Post!!!" cheesy stuff.
 I jump right into the projects I'm working on, problems I run into, and my solutions.

 So I've still been configuring my Arch Linux machine for development, specifically Ruby on Rails as of recent.
-Rails 4.0 defaults to sqlite3, which is in the . . .
+Rails 4.0 defaults to . . .